dhall-lang/dhall-lang/standard/semantics.md

   `"${XDG_CACHE_HOME}/dhall/${base16Hash}"` or
   `"${HOME}/.cache/dhall/${base16Hash}"`
-* If the file exists and is readable, verify the file's byte contents match the hash and then decode the expression from the bytes using the `decodeWithVersion` judgment instead of importing the expression
+* If the file exists and is readable, verify the file's byte contents match the hash and then decode the expression from the bytes using the `decode` judgment instead of importing the expression
 * Otherwise, import the expression as normal

 An implementation MUST fail and alert the user if hash verification fails,